hrithickbarani/SENTIMENT-ANALYSIS-Of-FOOD-REVIEWS/README.md

-# Sentiment Analysis of Product Reviews
+# Sentiment Analysis of Food Product Reviews

 ## Project Overview
 This project performs sentiment analysis on product reviews using Natural Language Processing (NLP) techniques.
 It utilizes the VADER (Valence Aware Dictionary and Sentiment Reasoner) sentiment analysis tool from the `nltk` library to analyze and visualize sentiment scores associated with different review ratings.